-Death, taxes and robots.
-These days, it truly seems like every industry is being turned upside down by the new, automated technology.
+These days, it seems as though every industry is evolving, thanks to new AI technology.
 Lawn care is no different.

-While technological innovation in the landscaping industry is affecting areas beyond lawn care, like patio, pool and outdoor kitchen installation, mower automation has clearly been a major game-changer over the last few years.
-The possible impact on lawn care professionals may be mixed.
-Automation could result in fewer jobs overall, but an increase in more skilled jobs.
+While technological innovation in the landscaping industry is affecting areas beyond lawn care – like patio, pool, and outdoor kitchen installation – mower automation has clearly been a major game-changer over the last few years.
+The possible impact on lawn care professionals is mixed: Automation could result in fewer jobs overall, but an increase in more skilled jobs.
 New technology is also changing the way that lawn care professionals handle client communication.
 While adding in these features may seemingly remove a human touch, it can also open up more time to be outside, working on clients’ lawns.

 Robotic mowing machines, while still largely niche, continue to be a growing force in the lawn care industry.
 A robotic mower is typically a smaller size than a push or riding mower, coming in at between 20 and 50 pounds.
 Most models are electric-powered and can be plugged into a charging station.
 The machines use sensors to avoid obstacles and recognize issues such as too much rainfall, although some can mow in the rain.
 They can be set to run on a regular cycle that varies based on the type of grass and the size of the lawn.